jasonbradley/go-web-server/README.md

 4. Open your browser and navigate to localhost:8080/index.html

 You can edit the config.json file to change the webroot and server port.

+Note: Ensure your GOPATH is set to /var/apps/gowebserver.
+You can run "echo $GOPATH" to get the current version and run "export GOPATH=/var/apps/gowebserver" to change it.